 Political campaigns collect and analyze data from mobile phones to better understand potential voters and tailor their messages accordingly.

-This data targets individuals based on where they live, what kind of events they attend, and even their interests.
+This data targets individuals based on where they live, what events they attend, and their interests.

 It also helps campaigns determine which messages will most effectively connect with voters.